 At the same time, Mansouri said the United States should have had the wisdom to evacuate its ambassador on the Sept.
 11 anniversary as a precaution.

-Yemen, a key U.S. ally, is home to Al Qaeda in the Arabian Peninsula, or AQAP, viewed by Washington as the most dangerous branch of the militant network established by Osama bin Laden.
+Yemen, a key U.S. ally, is home to Al Qaeda in the Arabian Peninsula (AQAP), viewed by Washington as the most dangerous branch of the militant network established by Osama bin Laden.

 "It is a dangerous situation," one resident told Reuters.
-"I cannot wait until the morning to move my family to another neighborhood until the situation is totally calm."
+"I cannot wait until the morning to move my family to another neighbourhood until the situation is totally calm."

 In Nigeria, the government put police on high alert and stepped up security around all foreign missions, also fearing an Islamist backlash, possibly after Friday prayers.

 An actress in the California production that has provoked the unrest said the video as it appeared bore no resemblance to the original filming.
 She said she had not been aware it was about the Prophet Mohammad.

 Many Muslim states focused their condemnation on the film and will be concerned about preventing a repeat of the fallout seen after publication in a Danish newspaper of cartoons of the Prophet Mohammad.
 This touched off riots in the Middle East, Africa and Asia in 2006 in which at least 50 people were killed.